bmcphail05/ReligiousHeterogamy/PITCHME.md

 ---
 <span style="color:#e49436; font-weight:bold">What if parents do not share the same religion?</span>

-* Mixed-faith parents in US are more likely to produce less religious children (Hoge 1978; Nelsen 1990; Petts & Knoester 2007).
+* Interreligious parents in US are more likely to produce less religious children (Hoge 1978; Nelsen 1990; Petts & Knoester 2007).

-* <span style="color:#e49436; font-weight:bold">Research Question:</span> How does the religiosity of respondents with mixed-faith parents differ from respondents with same-faith parents?</span> Cross-nationally?
+* <span style="color:#e49436; font-weight:bold">Research Question:</span> How does the religiosity of respondents with interreligious parents differ from respondents with same-faith parents?</span> Cross-nationally?

 ---